Form preview

 MI DHS-681 is needed by:

-• Individuals facing financial hardship in Michigan
+• Michigan residents facing financial hardship

 What is the Michigan Request to Discharge State-Owed Debt?